 The re-use of brownfield sites, especially land formerly used for transportation facilities, can present an opportunity for urban regeneration and revitalization without consuming greenfield land.

 The Arup report Sustainable regeneration of unused transportation territories: understanding land as a resource can be used to engage mayors and municipalities on the topics of sustainability, master planning and design.
-The report can used as a guide for municipalities, public institutions and non-governmental organisations (NGOs) seeking a sustainable perspective for urban renewal approaches and actions at the city scale in Europe.
+The report can be used as a guide for municipalities, public institutions and non-governmental organisations (NGOs) seeking a sustainable perspective for urban renewal approaches and actions at the city scale in Europe.

 This research combined diverse subjects and a wide variety of information that can help support the collaborative work of masterplanners, designers and architects involved in development of former transportation sites in urban settings.